 Religious Education is part of the Social Sciences Faculty.
-Our aims are to provide opportunities for students to:

 - Engage with religious and spiritual beliefs and practices in an open and informed manner.

 - Learn about a variety of religions: specifically Christianity, Islam and Sikhism.
 In particular we focus on beliefs and their applications to real life experiences and decisions.

 - Learn from religions by understanding that religions provide insights into how to interpret and respond to life experiences.